Inference From Visible Information And Background Knowledge: Positive Query Implication

-We enforce the fact that the cell values range over an appropriate domain by a visible unary relation $V$.
-As with all of our visible relations, we can fill $V$ easily once we have a specific input machine $M$.
-In our reduction from machine $M$, we will fill this relation $V$ with $(\Sigma \times \Sigma \times Q \times \Sigma) \uplus (\Sigma \times Q \times \Sigma) \uplus (\Sigma \times \Sigma \times Q) \uplus \Sigma$, where $\Sigma$ is the tape alphabet of $M$ and $Q$ is the set of its control states.
-If a cell has value $(a,b,q,c)$, this means that its content is $b$, the Turing machine stores the control state $q$, has the head precisely on this cell, and the neighbouring cells to the left and to the right have labels $a$ and $c$, respectively.
-Similarly, if a cell has value $(a,q,b)$ (resp., $(b,c,q)$), this means that its content is $b$, the Turing machine stores the control state $q$, and the head is on the left-successor (resp., right-successor), which carries the letter $a$ (resp., $c$).
-In all other cases, we simply store the content $b$ of the cell.

-Recall that the tape of the Turing machine will be encoded in the visible relations $T$ and $T_0$.
-Because we need to associate the same tape with several different configurations, the content of $T$ and $T_0$ will end up being replicated within new hidden ternary relations $T^C$ and $T^C_0$, where it will be paired with the identifier of a configuration.
-Intuitively, a fact $T^C(x,y,y')$ will indicate that, in the configuration $x$, the cell $y$ precedes the cell $y'$.
-Similarly, $T^C_0(x,y,y')$ will indicate that the first two cells of the configuration $x$ are $y$ and $y'$.
-Of course, we will enforce the condition that the relations $T^C$ and $T^C_0$, projected onto the last two attributes, are contained in $T$.
+Because we need to associate the same tape structure with several different configurations, the content of the relations $T$ and $\kw{First}$ will end up being replicated within new hidden relations $T^C$ and $\kw{First}^C$, where it will be paired with the identifier of a configuration.
+For example, a fact $T^C(x,y,y')$ will indicate that, in the configuration identified by $x$, the cell $y$ precedes the cell $y'$.
+Similarly, a fact $\kw{First}^C(x,y)$ will indicate that $y$ is the first cell of the tape of configuration $x$.
+Of course, we will enforce the condition that the relations $T^C$ and $\kw{First}^C$, devoid of the first attribute, are contained in $T$ and $\kw{First}$, respectively.

 We now turn to the encoding of the computation tree.
-For this, we introduce a visible unary relation $C_0$ that will contain the identifier of the initial configuration.
+For this, we introduce a visible unary relation $I$ that contains the identifier of the initial configuration.
 We also introduce the hidden binary relations $S^\exists$, $S^\forall_1$, and $S^\forall_2$.
 We recall that every configuration $x$ with an existential control state has exactly one successor $x'$ in the computation tree, so we represent this with the fact $S^\exists(x,x')$.
 Symmetrically, every configuration $x$ with a universal control state has exactly two successors $x_1$ and $x_2$ in the computation tree, and we represent this with the facts $S^\forall_1(x,x_1)$ and $S^\forall_2(x,x_2)$.